dongahn/resource-query/README.md

 allows a source resource to be associated with some of the already generated resources in a specific manner.

-The resource service strawman walks this recipe graph using the depth-first-search traversal and emits and stores the corresponding resources and their relationship data into its resource graph store.
+The scheduling infrastructure walks this recipe graph using the depth-first-search traversal and emits and stores the corresponding resources and their relationship data into its resource graph store.
 The recipe graph must be a forest of trees whereby each tree represents